 The crimes branch, Quetta, and a joint investigation team (JIT) investigated the case.

-The sources said the director of the crimes branch, who headed the JIT, had recommended to the provincial government that in the light of the statements of the former governor and Mr Sherpao the case be shifted to the FIA for
+The sources said the director of the crimes branch, who headed the JIT, had recommended to the provincial government that in the light of the statements of the former governor and Mr Sherpao the case be shifted to the FIA for further investigation.

 Subsequently, the home department sought the chief minister’s approval for requesting the federal government to shift the case to the FIA.

 The sources said the interior secretary had opposed the move because of possible political repercussions.

 Jameel Bugti had claimed in the FIR that his father and others were murdered by agencies of the federal and provincial governments and that it was confirmed by the electronic media.